 8.12 Videos: Videos are provided in the majority of course modules.
 These videos act as tutorials and lectures for the topics covered in the specific modules and are compulsory unless otherwise stipulated.
 Videos are made accessible through the Legally Law YouTube Channel with a link from the Online Portal.
-Some videos may be directly contained on the portal for which you will need Adobe Flash Player installed to view the video lectures available in each module.
 If you are using a slower internet connection, then attempting to view these videos may be difficult.

 8.13 Lecturers: Your primary contacts during a course presentation will be your Legally Law Lecturers: